 You can take a tour at the Ras Al Jinz Resort whether you are staying there or not.
 There are lots of other places to stay nearby.

 The tours start at 9pm and 5am.
-If you are not staying at the resort you must get there at least half an hour earlier to buy your tickets.
+If you are not staying at the resort you must get there to by tickets at least half an hour early in the evening and 15 minutes early in the morning.

 Tour tickets can be bought at the reception desk.
 You can find the latest prices for Omanis, residents and tourists on the reserve’s website.
 If you are Omani or an Oman resident don’t forget your ID card so you can get a discount.